 Funded projects

-Collecting: the EFEO as a cultural conduit for South, Southeast and East Asia (IHMC-EFEO project)
+Collecting: the EFEO as a cultural conduit for South, Southeast and East Asia (IHMC-EFEO)

 Although the institutional and social history of the École française d’Extrême-Orient (EFEO), as well as the early development of its library, have been well documented, an object-based approach has received far less attention.
 EFEO scholars have long engaged in identifying, collecting, assembling, preserving, and publishing research materials connected to their fields of study.
 These activities have played a central role in the formation of the institution’s collections.